Carl Schurz

 Carl Christian Schurz (/de/; March 2, 1829 – May 14, 1906) was a German-American revolutionary and an American statesman, journalist, and reformer.
-He migrated to the United States after the German revolutions of 1848–1849 and became a prominent member of the new Republican Party.
-After serving as a Union general in the American Civil War, he helped found the short-lived Liberal Republican Party and became a prominent advocate of civil service reform.
-Schurz represented Missouri in the United States Senate and was the 13th United States Secretary of the Interior.
+He migrated to the United States after the German revolutions of 1848–1849 and became a prominent member of the newly-forming Republican Party.
+After serving as a Union general in the American Civil War, he helped found the short-lived Liberal Republican Party and became a prominent advocate of civil-service reform.
+Schurz represented Missouri in the United States Senate and served as the 13th United States Secretary of the Interior.

 Born in the Rhine Province of the Kingdom of Prussia, Schurz fought for democratic reforms in the German revolutions of 1848–1849 as a member of the academic fraternity association Deutsche Burschenschaft.
-After Prussia suppressed the revolution Schurz fled to France.
+After Prussia suppressed the revolutionary movement Schurz fled to France.
 When police forced him to leave France he migrated to London.
 Like many other "Forty-Eighters", he then migrated to the United States, settling in Watertown, Wisconsin, in 1852.

 After being admitted to the Wisconsin bar, he established a legal practice in Milwaukee, Wisconsin.
+During his time in Milwaukee, Carl Schurz was actively involved with the Milwaukee Turners, whose emphasis on physical culture and civic engagement helped shape the principles he carried into his later public service.
 He also became a strong advocate for the anti-slavery movement and joined the newly organized Republican Party, unsuccessfully running for Lieutenant Governor of Wisconsin.
-After briefly representing the United States as Minister (ambassador) to Spain, Schurz served as a general in the American Civil War, fighting in the Battle of Gettysburg and other major battles.
+After briefly representing the United States as Minister (ambassador) to the Kingdom of Spain in 1861, Schurz served as a general in the American Civil War, fighting in the Battle of Gettysburg and other major battles.